Azure-Samples/ms-identity-blazor-wasm/WebApp-OIDC/B2C/blazorwasm-B2C/Readme.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `blazorwasm-singleOrg\wwwroot\appsettings.json` file.
+1. Open the `wwwroot\appsettings.json` file.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApp-blazor-wasm` application copied from the Azure portal.
-1. Find the key `Authority` and concatenate the tenant id as shown here: 'https://login.microsoftonline.com/'+[enter_your_tenantId].
+1. Find the key `Authority` and replace the existing value with 'https://login.microsoftonline.com/'+$tenantId.
 1. Find the key `ValidateAuthority` and replace the existing value with 'true'.

 ## Running the sample